Thomas Edward Lawrence was a twentieth century government worker nicknamed Lawrence of Arabia by the public

 1923: He worked briefly for the Royal Tank Corps again under an assumed name to avoid the attention of the Press.

-1924: Begins work on a revised abridgement of “Seven Pillars of Wisdom”.
+1924: He begins work on a revised abridgement of “Seven Pillars of Wisdom”.

 1926: At Cranwell he completes the subscribers’ edition of “Seven Pillars of Wisdom and publishes an abridgement entitles “Revolt in the Desert”.